 Wilhelm’s alienation from his parents was exploited by Otto von Bismarck for his own political ends but the focus of the young prince’s rage seemed firmly on his English mother who he blamed for everything that went wrong in his life.
 On 27 February 1881, Wilhelm married Augusta Victoria of Schleswig-Holstein, known as Dona, and they would eventually have seven children.
 Crown Princess Victoria was initially happy with her son’s choice of bride, hoping Dona would be a calming influence, but she was bitterly disappointed when Dona made it clear she would be supporting her husband in all matters.

-Without Bismarck’s interference, Wilhelm was free to impose his own rule as the chancellors he appointed thereafter were appointed to his bidding.
+Without Bismarck’s interference, Wilhelm was free to impose his own rule and his chancellors were appointed to his bidding.
 Wilhelm was determined to make Germany a world power and he began by building a navy to rival its British counterpart.
 Leaving his chancellors to take care of the day job, Wilhelm would spend hours designing ships and would become increasingly erratic with his ideas.
 One of Wilhelm’s greatest problems was his lack of patience and he yearned for Germany to have global significance like his British relatives with whom he had developed a frosty relationship.

 After the death of Queen Victoria in January 1901, Wilhelm had attended his grandmother’s funeral but he was not liked by his British relatives who found him arrogant.
 Edward VII never forgot how contemptuous Wilhelm had behaved towards him while he was still the Prince of Wales and Queen Alexandra never forgave him for mistreating his mother.

-Wilhelm was deeply shocked when Archduke Franz Ferdinand of Austria was assassinated on 28 June 1914 and an investigation was started into claims Serbia was behind it.
-Although the Serbians denied they were behind the assassination, the Austrians were not satisfied with the response and maintained the archduke’s death had to be avenged.
+Wilhelm was deeply shocked when his close friend, Archduke Franz Ferdinand of Austria was assassinated on 28 June 1914 and an investigation was started into claims Serbia was behind it.
+Although the Serbians denied it, the Austrians were not satisfied with the response and maintained the Archduke’s death had to be avenged.
 However, Austria needed the backing of Germany if it was to take any action against Serbia and Wilhelm assured them his country was well prepared for war.
 Wilhelm soon grew tired of the procrastinations and ordered his ambassadors to urge the Austrians to declare war quickly, however Austria refused to act until the Germans guaranteed their full support.
 However, there were risks involved since it was a foregone conclusion Russia would come to Serbia’s defence but the Germans gambled with the notion Russia would not come to Serbia’s aid due to the antipathy felt by other European nations.

 Meanwhile, German ministers were discussing the possibility of attacking France but they decided to wait until Russia had openly engaged in warfare so the blame could be placed squarely on them in the interests of preserving British neutrality.
 However, the British placed their forces on alert and duly warned Germany an attack on France would lead to a declaration of war between Britain and Germany.
 Wilhelm was nervous about a British retaliation but his attempts at persuading his ministers to limit the attack to Russia came too late.
 The Germans sent France an ultimatum to abandon the alliance with Russian but the French responded by mobilising their on troops.
 On 1 August, German troops invaded Luxembourg while declaring war on Russia, France and Belgium.
 On 4 August, Britain declared war on Germany.